+- 4.11.1.
 The Choice Based Lettings Scheme will identify applicants who have placed a bid on each vacancy.
-It will generate an ordered list based on band and the applicant's length of time on the waiting list.

-Prior to an offer being made additional verification checks will be undertaken of the applicant's eligibility and priority.
-An applicant's current landlord will normally be contacted to request a reference.
-The applicant at the top of the list will normally be offered the property subject to these checks and to meeting any additional criteria included in the advert.

-If an applicant is a tenant of Lancaster City Council or one of our partner PRPSH, then a check will be made with them, before any provisional offer of accommodation is confirmed.

-Tenancy checks will be made to ensure that they meet the qualification criteria, that they have a clear rent account, can give vacant possession of the property, have no other housing related debt, have not caused any damage to the property or made any unauthorised alterations and have conducted their tenancy in a satisfactory manner.
+It will generate an ordered list based on band and the applicant's length of time on the waiting list, as well as considering any rural connection policy or adaptations that the property has. - 4.11.2.
+Prior to an offer being made, additional verification checks will be undertaken of the applicant's eligibility and qualification to join the housing register and banding priority.
+This is to ensure that any changes in circumstances that might have occurred after the initial application, that we have not been made aware of, which might render the applicant not eligible, disqualified for an allocation of social housing or their priority has changed.
+An applicant's current landlord will normally be contacted to request a reference. - 4.11.3.
+The applicant at the top of the list will normally be offered the property, subject to these checks and to meeting any additional criteria included in the advert. - 4.11.4.
+If an applicant is a tenant of Lancaster City Council or one of our partner PRPSH, then a check will be made with them, before any provisional offer of accommodation is confirmed. - 4.11.5.
+Tenancy checks will be made to ensure that they meet the qualification criteria, that they have a clear rent account, can give vacant possession of the property, have no other housing related debt, have not caused any damage to the property or made any unauthorised alterations and have conducted their tenancy in a satisfactory manner. - 4.11.6.
 If the council or a partner PRPSH does not agree to the offer being confirmed due to unsatisfactory tenancy checks, then the provisional offer will be withdrawn.
-If the tenancy checks highlight any issues with the tenancy, this may result in them no longer qualifying to be on the Housing Register.

-See section 3.3.8 for more information on rent arrears and social housing tenants.
+If the tenancy checks highlight any issues with the tenancy, this may result in them no longer qualifying to be on the Housing Register. - 4.11.7.
+See section 3.3.12 for more information on rent arrears and social housing tenants. - 4.11.8.
 Should the offer not be made to the applicant at the top of the list following the additional checks, or should it be refused, the offer is made the next eligible applicant on the shortlist.
 This process continues down the list until an offer of accommodation is accepted.

-4.11 Homelessness
+4.12.
+Homelessness